kubernetes/community/contributors/design-proposals/apiserver-watch.md

   - filter the cache for each watcher more effectively

-If we decide to support watches spanning different resources in the future and we have an efficient indexing mechanisms, it should be relatively simple to unify the cache to be common for all the resources.
+If we decide to support watches spanning different resources in the future and we have an efficient indexing mechanism, it should be relatively simple to unify the cache to be common for all the resources.

 The rest of this section describes the concrete steps that need to be done